This document is a usage manual for JEB. The latest version is available online.

 - JEB GUI client: JDK 17

 Java 18 or above is not recommended at the time of writing.

 - Optionally, you may also want to set a

 JAVA_HOMEenvironment variable pointing to your Java installation folder.

 For all other use cases involving starting JEB's graphical user interface, execute the startup script appropriate for your environment:

-For JEB >= 2.2.10, the license key can be automatically generated by clicking on "Generate a Key".
+- If your machine is connected to the Internet, the license key can be automatically generated by clicking "Generate a Key".
 If need be, you may also configure your Proxy settings.

 bin/jeb-client.cfg file, under the

 .LicenseKey key entry.
-A key is specific to the user-account and machine configuration on which JEB is running!
+A key is specific to the user-account and machine configuration on which JEB is running.
 Do not attempt to reuse a key on another system.